Permaculture Internship in Malawi

 • Gain practical experience in permaculture and curriculum/workshop development

-• Live and work in Nkhata Bay on the banks of lake Malawi (or work remotely if you prefer this)
+• Live and work on the banks of Lake Malawi

 HOW TO APPLY